Chapter 10 (American Horror Story): Plot

-On a topical talk show, The Lana Winters Special, famed reporter Lana Winters details Lee's life following her acquittal: Lee writes a best-selling book about her harrowing ordeal and Lana comes out of retirement to interview her.
+On a topical talk show, The Lana Winters Special, famed reporter Lana Winters details Lee's life following her acquittal: Lee writes a best-selling book about her harrowing ordeal, and Lana comes out of retirement to interview her.
 During the interview, Lana reveals that Flora went missing earlier that day and accuses Lee of having taken her.
 As Lee begins to panic, Lot Polk breaks into the room and threatens them, knocking Lana out with the butt of his rifle as she attempts to talk him into giving up the gun.
-Just as he is about to shoot Lee, he is shot to death by police.
+Just as he is about to shoot Lee, he is shot to death by the police.

 In another TV series, called Spirit Chasers, a group of paranormal investigators trespasses into the Roanoke house during the blood moon, hoping to capture the reported ghosts of the house on film.
 Come nightfall, the participants begin to experience unnerving paranormal events.
 They are interrupted by Lee, searching for her daughter, who has now been missing for two weeks.
 The Spirit Chasers offer to help, but she advises them to flee the house while they can.
 The chasers ignore Lee's advice and try to follow her, but are attacked by various spirits within the house.
-The chasers attempt to flee, seeing police cars outside, but both they and the police are killed by Thomasin and her mob.
+The rest of the spirit chasers attempt to flee off the property to the police cars waiting outside, only to be killed by Thomasin and her mob.

 The next day, a news report details Lee's 14-hour stand-off with police at the Roanoke house.
 It is believed Lee kidnapped Flora and is holding her hostage.
-Lana, who had been survived from the show's incident, finally sympathizes with Lee, admitting she understands her single-mindedness in rescuing her daughter.
+Lana, who had survived the show's incident, finally sympathizes with Lee, admitting she understands her single-mindedness in rescuing her daughter.

 Inside the house, Flora and Lee are reunited.
-Lee apologizes to her daughter for her mistakes, who despondently explains everything were always for Flora's benefit.
+Lee apologizes to her daughter for her mistakes, who despondently explains that everything was always for Flora's benefit.
 Lee wants Flora to come home, but Flora wants to sacrifice herself by burning the house down and staying as a ghost for all eternity so that she can protect Priscilla from Thomasin.
-Lee offers to take Flora's place so Flora can live her life.
-After conferring with Priscilla, Flora agrees.
-After Flora leaves, Lee allows Priscilla to kill her in the process of burning down the house.
-As Flora is discovered and driven away by police, she watches Lee walk off into the woods with Priscilla.
+Lee offers to take Flora's place, allowing Flora to leave and live her life, and Flora only agrees to this after she confers with Priscilla about it.
+Lee and Flora burn the house down and Flora leaves the house.
+She is discovered by a police officer and brought to a police car.
+Inside the police car, Flora witnesses the house burn and sees her mother walk off into the woods with Priscilla before she is taken away in the car.
 From a hilltop, Thomasin watches over her mob as they begin to surround the house once again.